vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/18-server-sent-events.md

 </style>

 <!--
-Alright, getting close to the end now, I promise!
+Getting close to the end now, I promise!

 Server-sent events are another one that FastEndpoints makes easy.

-So if we need any one-way, _live_, server-to-client communications, we can implement this pretty easily as well. [click]
+So if we need any _live_ server-to-client communications, we can implement this pretty easily as well. [click]

-We use the `SendEventStreamAsync` method [click] to send the event stream to the client.
+We use the `SendEventStreamAsync` method to send the event stream to the client [click], and we need to implement our `GetDataStream` method as well.

-We need to implement our `GetDataStream` method [click], which returns an `IAsyncEnumerable` of whatever thing it is we want to send back.
+[click] This is essentially a method that returns an `IAsyncEnumerable` of whatever thing it is we want to send back.

 On the front end [click], we just need to create our `EventSource` and start listening for the events...